Updated: May 14, 2020

 On Thursday, the Legislature responded by approving $30 million in grants for child care centers and in-home providers as part of a larger spending package aimed at mitigating the economic and public health damage of coronavirus.

 Under the bill, child care providers that are currently operating can apply for a $4,500 monthly grant.
 Providers are also eligible for an extra $1,000 if the program serves children who have special needs, don’t speak English or if the service is open during nonstandard hours like nights and weekends.
 Larger child care centers that care for 15 or more children can get an additional monthly grant up to $15,500, based on capacity.

 The Northland Foundation will award $1,000 to licensed family child care and $3,000 to licensed child care centers on a first-come, first-served basis for as long as funds are available.
 Northland has committed $50,000 for grants to child care providers in the region, and the other five foundations have contributed the same amount to grant within their respective rural regions.

 More details and the short online application are available at https://www.surveymonkey.com/r/DR2BB77 Northland Foundation staff will provide a response and funding to qualified child care businesses within two weeks of receiving their application.

-The COVID-19 Northwest Wisconsin Response Fund will make grants to nonprofit organizations doing similar work in Ashland, Bayfield and Douglas Counties.
+COVID-19 Northwest Wisconsin Response Fund – For Non Profits doing similar work in Ashland, Bayfield and Douglas Counties.